Frank Perls: Discovery of art forgeries

 Perls was a personal friend of Pablo Picasso and the family of Henri Matisse.
 In 1967, Perls was responsible for uncovering a series of unauthorized casts made of six bronze sculptures by Alberto Giacometti.
 That same year, he concluded that there were 44 forged pieces included in a group of 58 purchased for $1 million by oilman and art collector Algur H. Meadows, including works that had been attributed to Marc Chagall, Edgar Degas and Picasso.

 In an auction held in 1968 at Parke-Bernet, Perls acquired "Still Life with a Poem" by Juan Gris for $120,000 and Georges Rouault's "Le Chinois" for $92,000, setting records for works by both artists purchased at auction.
 He served as director of the Art Dealers Association of America and was made a life fellow of the Los Angeles County Museum of Art.

 Perls died at age 64 on February 9, 1975, in Beverly Hills after having undergone open heart surgery three months earlier.

+Sale of Nazi-looted art

+Perls' sale of a stolen Pissarro painting, Rue Saint-Honoré in the Afternoon, Effect of Rain, first to Sidney Brody, and then, later, to Knoedler, resulted in a famous lawsuit, in which the heirs of a Jewish family plundered by the Nazis sued the Thyssen Museum, which had eventually acquired the painting.
+The Cassirer v.
+Thyssen-Bornemisza Collection Foundation case has been litigated for nearly two decades, most recently in the United States Supreme Court.